hongtaoh/hongtaoh.github.io/content/en/blog/2020-08-09-updating-pandoc-for-rmakrdown.md

 My solution was inspired by [the post above](https://community.rstudio.com/t/how-to-make-r-markdown-use-an-updated-version-of-pandoc-on-my-mac/19923).

 First, you need to check the version of `Pandoc` that is used by Rstudio.
-Simply input `/Applications/RStudio.app/Contents/MacOS/pandoc/pandoc -v` in your terminal, as suggested by [Andrea](https://community.rstudio.com/t/how-to-make-r-markdown-use-an-updated-version-of-pandoc-on-my-mac/19923).
+Simply input `/Applications/RStudio.app/Contents/MacOS/pandoc/pandoc -v`[^1] in your terminal, as suggested by [Andrea](https://community.rstudio.com/t/how-to-make-r-markdown-use-an-updated-version-of-pandoc-on-my-mac/19923).
 If the output shows that Rstudio is using an older version of `Pandoc` rather than the new version you just downloaded, then you can do the following to manually upgrade it.

 Simply use `open -a Finder /Applications/RStudio.app/Contents/MacOS/pandoc/` to open the folder where `Pandoc` used by Rstudio is stored.
 Copy the new `Pandoc` (by `open -a Finder A/B/C`, the code in the first step of Yihui's solution, as shown above.) and paste it to `/Applications/RStudio.app/Contents/MacOS/pandoc/`.